M0DUL0-Hardware-Hacking-Community/org-handbook/README.md

 - **Crypto** :closed_lock_with_key: side-channel analysis and key extraction.
 - **Forensics** :mag: firmware dumping and chip-off recovery.
 - **Hardware** :wrench: UART, JTAG/SWD, RF/SDR, BLE, CAN bus, ICS/SCADA.

+The categories are a lens, not a prerequisite.
+You don't need a CTF background to use them.

 ## What M0DUL0 Is